kevzhao2/triton-old/README.md

 ### Advantages

-* Triton works with an unmodified Lua library, and targets Lua 5.3.
+* Triton works with an unmodified Lua library, and targets Lua 5.3, which has native support for integer types among other things.
 * Triton supports generic method invocation and generic type instantiation.
 * Triton supports generalized indexed properties (including those declared in VB.NET or F# with names other than `Item`) with a variable number of indices.
 * Triton will always correctly deduce overloads in the following situation, picking the method with the least number of default values applied: